WebAssembly/spec/md-proto/WebAssembly.md

       pushed inside the current region.
     - An optional [type] sequence, which is used to check that all exits from the current region leave the same sequence of types on the type stack.
+    - An *isThisAnIf* flag, indicating whether the entry was pushed for an `if`.

 The following invariants are required to be preserved:
  - Whenever an element of either stack is to be popped, that stack is required